HELVE/H_OVERVIEW/README.md

 ## Helve Operative Guidelines - Directive Protocols

-Directive protocols act as a basis for behavioral priorities and are a direct reflection of the values that Helve creatives try to uplift for the sake of personal development and growth.
+Directive Protocols act as a basis for behavioral priorities and are a direct reflection of the values that Helve creatives try to uplift for the sake of personal development and growth.
 Every Helve agent/operative in the field initiates and fulfills the protocols as needed or required after a self-realization session.

 Directive Protocols | Type [Lifeloop] | Notes
 ------------ | ------------- | -------------